andrewdyer/react-feature-toggler/README.md

 }

 export default App;
 ```

 ### Use the HOC

-Alternatively, use the withFeatureToggle higher-order component (HOC):
+Alternatively, use the `withFeatureToggle` higher-order component (HOC) to conditionally render components based on feature toggles:

 ```tsx
 // App.tsx
 import React from 'react';
 import { withFeatureToggle } from 'react-feature-toggler';

 function App() {